API Implementation with Commerce

 Note: Please find complete documentation for all Sovrn Commerce APIs here.

-Both your API key and your secret key can be found on the Settings page of your Sovrn Commerce account.
-Clicking on the "key" icon in the row for each site will show the associated API key.
-Here, you will also have the option to generate a secret key which will allow you to use some of our API tools.
+Both your site API key and your Secret key can be found on the Settings page of your Sovrn Commerce account.
+Each row of sites has a column of Actions.
+Click on the “Key” icon under the Actions column to show the associated API key for a given site.
+Here, you will also have the option to generate a Secret key, which will enable you to call Sovrn’s Commerce APIs.

 How to find your site ID